Searinvestments/pricing/feature-codes.md

 # Applying feature (promo) codes
 {: #codes}

 Sometimes {{site.data.keyword.Bluemix}} Sales or other representatives provide feature codes, previously known as promo codes, to offer you extra resources or capabilities for your Lite or trial account.
-While we recently renamed promo codes to features codes, and you can still use them to unlock additional {{site.data.keyword.Bluemix_notm}} capabilities.
+While we recently renamed promo codes to features codes, you can still use them to unlock additional {{site.data.keyword.Bluemix_notm}} capabilities.
 {: shortdesc}

 The extra resources or capabilities provided by {{site.data.keyword.Bluemix_notm}} vary depending on the particular code,